jordanshatford/plex/docs/1-Plex.md

 ## Setup

+Please reference the official documentation while running through the setup.
+It can be found [here](https://support.plex.tv/articles/categories/plex-media-server/).

 1. Generate a Plex claim code [here](https://www.plex.tv/claim/).
 2. Update your `.env` file with the generated code `PLEX_CLAIM=code`.
 3. Launch the Plex web interface `http://${YOUR_IP}:32400/web`.